hiram-madelaine/game-of-life-om/README.md

 The visualisation is inspired by the excellent presentation of React.js by [steveluscher at react-supervanjs-2013](https://github.com/steveluscher/react-supervanjs-2013)

-The purpose is to help people discover and understand Om/React during a dojo at the Paris Clojure Meetup.
+The purpose of this app is to help people discover and understand Om/React.js

+It has been presented at the [Paris Clojure Meetup](http://www.meetup.com/Paris-Clojure-User-Group/events/170492492/).

 ## Getting starter